Adobe-Marketing-Cloud/reactor-user-docs/extension-reference/adobe-analytics-for-video-extension.md

     ```

 * [\[...\]/analytics/adobeAnalyticsProvider.js](https://github.com/adobe/reactor-adobe-va-sample-player/blob/master/src/lib/helpers/analytics/adobeAnalyticsProvider.js) -
-This file implements Video Analytics tracking by using Shared Modules exposed by the VA Launch Extension.
+This file implements Video Analytics tracking by using Shared Modules exposed by the VA extension.

-## Sample Player extension basic deployment
+### Sample player extension basic deployment

-Once the Sample Player Extension is installed, you'll need to create at least
+Once the Sample Player extension is installed, you'll need to create at least
 one rule to properly deploy it.
 The Image below shows a sample rule that opens
 the specified video when the core extension fires the `DOMLoaded` event.